prochorz/figma-export-variables/README.md

 > Command line for export variables

 ## How it works?
-This script initiates the browser and extracts variables from Figma within its interface.
-A Figma login is required.
-If it's your initial login using Puppeteer, the script may open the browser with a graphical user interface to facilitate the manual login process into Figma.
+This script is designed to kickstart the browser, navigating through Figma's interface to extract variables.
+Its primary goal is to duplicate a file and retrieve the collection from the replica.
+Post-extraction, whether successful or not, the duplicated file undergoes deletion.
+A Figma login is imperative.
+In case it's the first login via Puppeteer, the script may launch the browser with a graphical user interface, streamlining the manual login process into Figma.
-If the script cannot find a collection inside the Figma file, it will attempt to copy the file and retrieve the collection from the duplicate.
-Upon successfully or unsuccessfully obtaining the data from the duplicate, the duplicated file will be deleted.

 ## Install